MakeSchool-Tutorials/Environment-Setup/P03-Academic-Policies/content.md

 slug: academic-policies
 ---

 Like any college, Make School has a large number of policies that we expect all students to adhere to.
-We won't cover everything in detail here, as they'll be covered more in depth during your orientation, but we want to give you a brief overview of a few of the policies.
+These policies will be covered more in depth during your orientation, but we want to give you a brief overview of a few of them.

-> [info]
->
-> You can read about these policies yourself in depth in our [Academic Handbook](http://make.sc/academic-handbook)

 # Grading System